GDQuest/krita-batch-exporter/README.md

 If you use Linux, you most likely have Python 3 installed already.
 If not, in most distributions, you can install both Python 3 and its package manager pip by running a command in your shell.

 If you use Ubuntu or a Debian-based distribution, write `sudo apt install python3 python3-pip` in your terminal.
 Here is a more detailed Python install guide for Linux users: https://docs.python-guide.org/starting/install3/linux/

-## Learn to use the tools

-You can find a [video intro and tutorial](https://youtu.be/jJE5iqE8Q7c) on our YouTube channel.

-The plugin also comes with [text-based](https://github.com/GDquest/krita-batch-exporter/blob/master/krita_batch_exporter/Manual.md) documentation.

 ## Follow us, Support our work